 If you have been diagnosed with peripheral T-cell lymphoma (PTCL), you probably have many questions and concerns.
 This fact sheet will help you learn about PTCL, its treatment options, the importance of communication with your health care team and sources of emotional and practical support.

 What is PTCL?

-PTCL is a rare and often aggressive (fast-growing) cancer that develops from white blood cells called T-lymphocytes, or T-cells.
+PTCL is a rare and often fast-growing cancer that develops from white blood cells called T-lymphocytes, or T-cells.
 T-cells are an important part of the immune system; they help your body fight infection.
-In cases when these cells start to grow too quickly and resist dying, they can accumulate in the body.
+In cases when some T-cells start to grow too quickly and out of control, they can accumulate in the body.
 This is what happens in a T-cell lymphoma.
 The term PTCL is sometimes used to describe a group of T-cell lymphomas.
 The three most common types are PTCL not otherwise specified (PTCL-NOS), anaplastic large cell lymphoma (ALCL) and angioimmunoblastic T-cell lymphoma (AITL) but many other types exist.